hervenivon/awesome-discoveries/README.md

 My list of inspirational resources I go when I do technology watch.

-* [arXiv](http://arxiv.org/) - The million e-prints open access to scientific papers that democratized Machine Learning over the globe.
+* [arXiv](https://arxiv.org/) - The million e-prints open access to scientific papers that democratized Machine Learning over the globe.
 99% of, not to say all, papers we were using are coming from that place.
 Even for not professional activities, it is inspiring to look that source.
 * [github](https://www.github.com) - GitHub again, with [explore](https://github.com/explore) you will discover a lot of inspiring projects.
 * [MIT Technology Review](https://www.technologyreview.com/) - An endless stream of popular science, in particular in machine learning.
 The only one to which I have been willing to pay a subscription so far.
-* [stateoftheart.ai](https://www.stateoftheart.ai) - Not entirely up to date on a few topics I'm aware of, but it deserves a look for everyone interested to get up to speed in a particular area they want to jump in, and a well ordered index for state of the art results in machine learning.
 * News letters:
   * [Data Elixir](https://dataelixir.com/) - My most productive and de facto favorite newsletter regarding Artificial Intelligence and Data science in general.
   * [Changelog](https://changelog.com/weekly) - Staying up to date with the developer community and finding fun stuffs.
   * [Inside AI](https://inside.com/ai) - A lot of AI news, sometimes too many
-  * [UX Collective](http://newsletter.uxdesign.cc/) - When you are building a product and you want your customer to fall in love with your product, you need basic knowledge of User eXperience.
+  * [UX Collective](https://newsletter.uxdesign.cc/) - When you are building a product and you want your customer to fall in love with your product, you need basic knowledge of User eXperience.
 This newsletter will give you a very good idea of what's going on.
 * Companies:
   * Providing data science and AI "as a service":
     * [namr](https://namr.com/) - Their mission is to create value from open data.